 - 200,000 signatures to date for world Jewry

-We reference the Talmud, Bible, Prophets, Writings and Rishonim, those universaly accepted sources.
-We will strive to gain insight into their intent until it is clear to us, as they are the accepted transmitters of our Mesora the Oral Law/Tradition originating with Moses.
-A view should be recognized as true when it is reasonable, we experience its truth, or our Sages and Rabbis have transmitted it to us.
+We reference the Talmud, Bible, Prophets, Writings and Rishonim: Judaism's universaly accepted sources.
+We will strive to gain insight into their intent until it is clear to us, as they are the accepted transmitters of our Mesora—the Oral Law/Tradition—originating with Moses.
+A view should be recognized as true when it is reasonable or when our Sages and Rabbis have transmitted it to us.
 (Maimonides)

-Our acceptance of an idea or law as authentically "Jewish" is not based on popularity among the masses.
-It must be popular among the transmitters of the Mesora, such as Rashi, Rambam, Ramban and the like.
+Our acceptance of an idea or law as authentically "Jewish" is not based on popularity among today's masses.
+It must be unanimously stated by the transmitters of the Mesora, such as Rashi, Rambam, Ramban and the like.
 In the event that we do not find satisfactory explanations for specific topics, we will research ourselves, and use our intellect to determine the truth, as this is what the Creator demands of each of us by granting each of us an intellect.
 The Sages teach that accepting what the Rabbis say without striving to understand with our minds is not the correct path.
 Judaism is based on knowledge.
-An honest approach which demands conviction an attitude which can only be reached by clear, rational arguments as exemplified by the doctors of the Talmud.
+An honest approach which demands conviction—an attitude which can only be reached by clear, rational arguments as exemplified by the Sages of the Talmud.

 Deuteronomy 17:11, "According to the Torah which they teach you, and in accordance with the judgements which they tell you, you should perform.
 Do not veer from the matter which they tell you to the right or the left."
 But today's communities do not seek the wisdom our Rabbis.
-Many Jews turn from Jewish life
+Many Jews turn from Torah study.

-Our Sages stressed the importance of each and every person using their minds to understand our distinct heritage.
-Judaism has clear parameters that define "Judaism".
-This is our focus, to present our defining fundamentals so all Jews might agree on a core set of values, starting with the Ten Commandments and Maimonides' 13 Principles, the Jewish Holidays, and the major events and statutes that shaped our proud nation.
+Our Sages stressed the importance of every person using their minds to understand our distinct heritage.
+Judaism has clear parameters that define "Judaism."
+This is our focus, to present our defining fundamentals so all people might agree on a core set of values, starting with the Ten Commandments and Maimonides' 13 Principles, the Jewish Holidays, and the major events and statutes that shaped our nation.

 The Torah states (Deut.
-4:6): "[The other nations] which shall hear all those statutes and say, "surely this great nation is a wise and understanding people."
+4:6): "[The other nations] which shall hear all those statutes and say, 'Surely this great nation is a wise and understanding people.'"
 The nations of the world will see that we are an understanding people.
-If the nations can see wisdom in our laws, aren't we obligated to understand them as well?
+If the nations can see wisdom in our laws, certainly we are obligated to understand them.

 We hope our sincere intent to uncover and teach truth will be appreciated by the community.